autopi-io/documentation/docs/getting_started/api/command-callbacks.md

 Each response always includes a unique job id, so no two request signatures are the same.
 :::

-### 3. Debugging: Getting information about the scheduled callback
+### 3. Debugging: Getting Information About the Scheduled Callback

 The `/dongle/devices/{DEVICE_ID}/callback/{JOB_ID}/` endpoint allows you to get the callback object from our system.